weiweizhang6338/ZW-3DPointCloudQt/README.md

 - PCL1.11
 - Opencv4

 The goal is to visualize the 3D point cloud in VS2019 with qt5.
-Please read install/install.md for details.
+Please refer to install/install.md for details.
 We also prepared a sample vs2019 project for testing configuration success.